clowder-framework/extractors-cv/ocr/README.md

 This extractor was tested on a 64-bit Mac OS using Python 2.7.5.

-To use this extractor you will need pymedici installed.
-You can either install it, or you can create a link to the pymedici repository.
-Assuming that the pymedici repository is cloned in the same folder as this repository you can execute the following code `ln -s $(cd "../../pyMedici/pymedici" && pwd -P) pymedici`.
+To use this extractor you will need pyclowder installed.
+You can either install it, or you can create a link to the pyclowder repository.
+Assuming that the pyclowder repository is cloned in the same folder as this repository you can execute the following code `ln -s $(cd "../../pyclowder/pyclowder" && pwd -P) pyclowder`.

 In config.py you will need to set the URL to point to rabbitmq (https://www.rabbitmq.com/uri-spec.html).
 For example to connect to rabbitmq running on the localhost with default parameters you can use the following URL: amqp://guest:guest@localhost:5672/%2f